digital-at-work/wekiwi/wekiwi-frontend/README.md

 - change etc hosts file with the following ssh command: echo localhost www.wekiwi.de" | sudo tee -a /etc/hosts this re-routes url calls for www.wekiwi.de to localhost.
 ```
+## Using the Example Vite Config

+To use the example Vite configuration for development or customization:

+1. Copy the `vite.config.example.ts` file.
+2. Rename it to `vite.config.ts`.
+3. Update the placeholders with your project-specific details.

 ##

 To run in dev mode: